inspec/inspec/docs-chef-io/content/inspec/resources/cassandradb_session.md

 ## Syntax

-A `cassandradb_session` resource block declares the server, database, username and password to use for the session, and then the command to be run:
+A `cassandradb_session` resource block declares the username, password, host, and port to use for the session, and then the command to be run:

     describe cassandradb_session(user: 'USERNAME', password: 'PASSWORD', host: 'localhost', port: 9042).query('QUERY') do its('value') { should eq('EXPECTED') }